Nine-volt battery: History

-Historically, the now popular PP3 battery size was a member of the power pack (PP) battery family that was originally manufactured by Ever Ready in the United Kingdom and Eveready in the United States.
-The company says that it introduced the PP3 battery in 1956, having been added as an ANSI standard in 1959, currently known as ANSI-1604A.
+Historically, the now-popular PP3 battery size was a member of the power pack (PP) battery family that was originally manufactured by Ever Ready in the United Kingdom and Eveready in the United States.
+The company says that it introduced the PP3 battery in 1956.
+In the 1940s, 1950s, and 1960s, they were commonly marketed as transistor radio batteries, or TR for short (meant to emulate the function of the old B battery).
+The PP3 battery was added as an ANSI standard in 1959, currently known as ANSI-1604A.

 The PP11 consists of two isolated 4.5-volt batteries with four terminals.

 Only the PP3, PP6, PP7 and PP9 sizes are still manufactured, with the PP3 being extremely common.
 Modern batteries have higher capacities and lower internal resistances than early versions.

 Before the mid-1950s, in the days of vacuum tube (valve) radios used batteries designed specifically for vacuum tubes, there was a nine-volt grid bias battery or (US) "C" battery, which had taps for various voltages from 1.5 to 9 volts.